huytu0702/moniagent/backend/docs/ARCHITECTURE.md

 1. `POST /v1/invoices/process` validates MIME type and streams the upload to `InvoiceService.process_invoice_upload`.
 2. `InvoiceService` leverages `OCRService.process_invoice` (Gemini 2.5 Flash) to extract merchant, total, and date values, then creates or updates an `Invoice` record.
 3. The API responds with `InvoiceResponse`; downstream flows (manual confirmation or chat) can transform the invoice into an expense entry.

+### Vietnamese Categories & LLM Categorization
+1. **System Categories**: 10 pre-defined Vietnamese categories (Ăn uống, Đi lại, Nhà ở, etc.) are created at migration time as system-wide templates.
+2. **User Initialization**: When a new user registers via `POST /v1/auth/register`, the `CategoryService.initialize_user_categories()` is automatically called, copying all system categories to the new user's profile.
+3. **LLM-Based Auto-Categorization**: When an expense is extracted (via text input or invoice OCR), the system:
+   - Calls `AIAgentService.categorize_expense_with_llm()` with merchant name, amount, and description.
+   - Sends a detailed prompt to Gemini 2.5 Flash listing all user categories with Vietnamese names, emojis, and descriptions.
+   - Receives a JSON response with `category_id`, `category_name`, and `confidence_score` (0.0-1.0).
+   - Falls back to keyword-based rules if LLM categorization fails.
+4. **Feedback Loop**: User corrections (via `handle_correction_request`) update the categorization and store feedback for future refinement.

 ### Conversational Expense Tracking
 1. `POST /v1/chat/start` creates a `ChatSession` and returns an onboarding prompt from `AIAgentService.get_initial_message`.